Beef stew is the ultimate classic comfort food. This instant pot AIP beef stew is pretty easy to make. It's also Paleo and Whole30 compliant.

 While traditional beef stew can take hours to prepare, it's not always possible to spend several hours on dinner.
-If you're like me, you might get home from work around 6 pm and start digging in the freezer trying to figure out what to cook.
 The great thing about this recipe is it's done in about an hour with the help of an instant pot.

 How Do You Thicken a Stew?